klaki892/WSPro/server/README.md

 Responsible for creating/hosting games and allowing players to connect over a network to play the game.

+It currently uses GRPC as its transport protocol and is written in Java.

 ## Building
 #### Pre-requisites: